-Our review of the design of the agency's internal controls did not reveal any control deficiencies.
-Further, nothing came to our attention that would necessitate suggestions for improvement in internal control activities to management.
+Our review of the design of the agency's internal controls did reveal some control deficiencies.
+Furthermore, suggestions for improvement in internal control activities were brought to management's attention.
+See Finding #1, in the Findings and Recommendations Section, for more details.